 Jeff’s counsel for today’s youth is, “Don’t allow yourselves to be enticed and lead astray by the temptations of this world and the culture we live in.
 These temptations are in essence lies that will lead to sin and death.
 The wages of sin are certainly death, which becomes very tangible to workers of iniquity – especially those who are raised in the Truth and know the Truth.
 Learn the Word and seek the Father in prayer, continually.
 Seek His perfect will for your life, and seek discipleship and wisdom.
 Learn from the successes and failures of others when at all possible rather than incurring difficult consequences yourselves through sinful choices.
 There are enough mistakes out there in the pasts of Yah’s people to learn from (wisdom), without having to make the same mistakes yourselves and learning the hard way (foolishness).”

 Messiah West Coast is excited to welcome Jeff Kelly for a second year.
+He will serve as a cabin counselor.

 Luke & Kayte Abaffy